cdelorme/system-setup/docs/linux/comm.md

 ## system configuration

-We want to add a couple of new rules to our IPTables to allow Samba connections:
+We want to add a couple of new rules to our iptables to allow Samba connections:

     # Samba Traffic (limited to internal network)
     -A INPUT -p udp -s 10.0.1.0/24 -m multiport --dports 137,138 -j ACCEPT